mcneel/developer.rhino3d.com/admin.md

 ### Misc

-- Move Dev Docs guides into the General Section of the page.
 - Set all origins that are unset in RhinoCommon samples (~158)
 - Deprecate developer wiki - [add redirects](https://wiki.mcneel.com/homepage?do=admin&page=redirect)
 - RhinoScript Guides and RhinoScript Samples need to be organized and curated more.